cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - Toggle works but startup is slightly broken
     - **Solution:** It works now, but if you turn off unity it will not work as expected.
 I think better handshake protocol or using TCP would solve this (if it is a big issue?)
 The main thing is if either program is disconnected aside from what is expected the conenction will not work as expected
-- Implement timer stop when ball is in cup
+- Implement timer stop when ball is in cup (DONE)
+- no arm shells

 *Future Todo's*
 - create more formal handshake OR use TCP